-2.1.3.2.2 Starting the Installation in Console Mode To start the console-mode installation process for installation files with names ending in . jar, follow these steps:
+2.1.3.2.2 Starting the Installation in Console Mode To start the console-mode installation process for installation files with names ending in .jar:

 - 1. Log in to the target UNIX system. - 2.
 Add the bin directory of the appropriate JDK to the beginning of the PATH variable definition on the target system.
 For example: